robbynshaw/go-embryo/README.md

 The open ended nature of the update channel format allows for a wide variety of additional features to be implemented, if one is so inclined.
-Below is a partial list -- food for though:
+Below is a partial list -- food for thought:

 * Adding publishers to a stream
 * Removing publishers from a stream